ztroop/wave-reader-utils/README.md

 - [ ] Add battery life support.
 - [ ] Implement reconnection logic for BTLE client.
 - [ ] Support other devices like Wave (Version 1) and more.
-- [ ] Add other interfaces like MQTT, AMQP and more!

 ## Requirements